nicktobey/nicktobey.github.io/update-1.md

 -For a given game state, check whether the given option is possible and apply the option to the game state, transforming it.

-What’s so deceptive here is that at a first glance, it doesn’t even seem like there’s a choice to be made.
+WhatÂ’s so deceptive here is that at a first glance, it doesnÂ’t even seem like thereÂ’s a choice to be made.
 In my initial draft, the rules script created the functions and data structures that governed how the game was played, and created and stored a singleton initial game state, which would be transformed by submitted options.
 Instead of exporting an object that contained the entire game state, parts of the game state were only referenceable through function closures in the Option objects.
 This was for all practical purposes a strictly worse version of the second option.
-I came to realize that this was a violation of “separation of concerns”, the maxim that any unit of code (be it function or library or file) should do one thing and do it well.
+I came to realize that this was a violation of Â“separation of concernsÂ”, the maxim that any unit of code (be it function or library or file) should do one thing and do it well.
 But my rules script was trying to do two things when really, it should lay down the rules and nothing more.
 It should describe how to create the initial game state, but should not actually do it.

-This is perhaps the most important design decision in this update, even though it doesn’t immediately seem like one.
-In my experience, the most important decisions are usually the ones that don’t even look like decisions.
+This is perhaps the most important design decision in this update, even though it doesnÂ’t immediately seem like one.
+In my experience, the most important decisions are usually the ones that donÂ’t even look like decisions.
 Learning to recognize these hidden opportunities is an important skill for any software engineer.

 So how do we proceed from here?